Information for Establishing A Business in the City of Burbank

 What is a Business License?

 Business Licenses are regulatory by nature and are not intended for the purpose of generating revenue.
 There are over 80 types of regulatory business licenses.
 Business license applications are not available online due to the different forms and requirements for each type of business license activity being conducted.
-The various business license fees reflect the cost of processing the various business licenses.
+Business license fees reflect the cost of processing the various business licenses.
 Business licenses are based on a fiscal year basis, beginning in July and ending in June.

 What is a Home Occupation?